vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/SlidingWindowMaximum/benchmark/docs/bm_result.md

-The simple solution can not be inside the chart above because the numbers are very big, I reported below the chart that includes the simple solution.
+The simple solution can not be inside the chart above because the difference about the time is very hight, and the result is reported inside the chart below.

 ```python